aabbtree77/MNIST-0.17/README.md

 ## Current World Record (2023)

 [Rodrigo Benenson's list](https://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html) is not up to date anymore and is also somewhat unfair w.r.t. classics, more on that below.
-A more up to date [state of the art](https://paperswithcode.com/sota/image-classification-on-mnist) indicates the absolute best MNIST digit recognition result - the error of **0.13%**, which is on par with **0.17%**.
-The first entry, that of **0.09%**, is not a realizable network, it is the best observed result in a random combination of networks, there is no statistical criterion to single out such a combined network automatically from the training data alone.
-That paper by the Korean team is a very diligent work showing the error distributions obtained from about 90 networks with a practical result being 0.20% or 0.19%, depending on the network combination method (clf.
+A more up to date [state of the art](https://paperswithcode.com/sota/image-classification-on-mnist) indicates the error of **0.13%**, which is on par with **0.17%**.

+The first entry in that impressive list, that of **0.09%**, is not a realizable network.
+It is the best observed result in a random combination of networks.
+There is no statistical criterion to single out such a combined network automatically from the training data alone.
+The report by the Korean team is a diligent work showing the error distributions obtained from about 90 networks with a practical result being 0.20% or 0.19%, depending on the network combination method (clf.
 Table 3 there).

-We are at the stage of **0.17%** - **0.13%**.
-I have a hypothesis that someone will reach **0.09%** - **0.08%** in ten years, but this is also highly unlikely for two reasons.
+We are at the state of **0.17%** - **0.13%**.
+Someone could still reach **0.09%** - **0.08%** in, say, ten years, but this is also highly unlikely for two reasons.
 It is an absolute thermodynamic limit MNIST digit wise, and also the motivation to work on such a saturated and specific/useless goal is very low.
-It would be interesting to see those 8-9 misclassified images finally left and making into the MNIST Digit Hall of Fame, whether they would correspond to the ones selected above.
-The goal is hardly worth the effort.
+It would still be interesting to see those 8-9 ultimate misclassified images, but the goal is hardly worth the pain.
 To formally close the MNIST digit saga, to let go of the past?

 ## Revisiting the Classics